elburch/blazor-finance/README.md

     For Each Day In Year

-        Get Expenses Where Day Falls Between the Expense Start Date and End Date Subtract Expenses From Account and/or Asset Balance Add Daily Inflation to Expenses
+        Get Expenses Where Day Falls Between the Expense Start Date and End Date Subtract Expenses From Account Balance and/or Asset Market Value Add Daily Inflation to Expenses

-        Get Income Where Day Falls Between the Income Start Date and End Date Add Income to Account and/or Asset Balance
+        Get Income Where Day Falls Between the Income Start Date and End Date Add Income to Account Balance and/or Asset Market Value

-        Add Daily Interest to Account and Asset Balances
+        Add Daily Interest to Account Balance and Asset Market Value Add Daily Inflation to Expense Amount

 <p>(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap

-* Feature Refinement: Validation and Error Handling for Portfolio Import Tool (from csv file)
+* Feature Refinement: Improve validation and error handling of Portfolio Import Tool (from csv file)
+* Feature Refinement: Improve accuracy and execution performance of Projections and Summary -> Net Worth Projections
 * Project Framework: Add automated test framework/project
-* New Feature: Portfolio Import Tool (from Quicken file)
+* New Feature: Add Quicken file option to Portfolio Import Tool
 * New Feature: Selectable/Saveable Database File

 <p>(<a href="#readme-top">back to top</a>)</p>